FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 ```

 !!!
-It is possible to combine changes of UniStore and UniConfig nodes in
+Changes to UniStore and UniConfig nodes can be combined in the same transaction
-the same transaction and commit them at once.
+and can be committed simultaneously.
 !!!

-### Reading committed configuration
+### Read committed configuration

-The configuration is also visible in the Operation data-store of newly
+Since the configuration was committed in the previous step, it is also visible
-created transaction since it was committed in the previous step.
-The
+in the `Operational` datastore of the newly created transaction.
+The actual
-actual state can be shown by appending 'content=nonconfig' query
+state can be read by appending the `content=nonconfig` query parameter to a
-parameter to GET request as it is shown in the next example.
+`GET` request, as shown in the following example:

 ```bash Reading UniStore node with ID **'global'**
 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration?content=nonconfig' \